 The standards governing national accounts are agreed internationally and detailed in the "System of National Accounts 2008" (2008 SNA).
 2008 SNA is endorsed by the five major international economic organisations: the United Nations, the International Monetary Fund, the OECD, the World Bank and the European Commission.
-The current complete version of 2008 SNA is available on–line: http://unstats.un.org/unsd/nationalaccount/sna2008.asp
+The current complete version of 2008 SNA is available on–line: http://unstats.un.org/unsd/nationalaccount/sna2008.asp.

 The Australian national accounts differ from the recommendations in the 2008 SNA in certain cases where the data is not available to meet these requirements, or it is not considered appropriate to adhere to the standards.
-For more information on the differences between the Australian national accounts and the 2008 SNA please see Information Paper: Implementation of new international statistical standards in ABS National and International Accounts, September 2009 (cat. no. 5216.0).
+For more information on the differences between the Australian national accounts and the 2008 SNA please see Australian System of National Accounts: Concepts, Sources and Methods (cat. no. 5216.0).
 In addition to 2008 SNA, the concepts employed include elements drawn from the classifications used in the International Monetary Fund's (IMF), sixth edition of the Balance of Payments Manual (BPM6), the IMF's Government Finance Statistics Manual 2001, and the IMF's Manual on Monetary and Financial Statistics 2000.

 The ABS uses several estimation methods to account for the less timely source data.
 Extrapolation methods are used to project particular series forward until survey or administrative results are available.
 Similarly, when data sources or data models provide data on a less frequent basis than quarterly, data are interpolated between periods to obtain sufficiently frequent estimates.

 Sound data collection and methodological systems, conformity to international standard frameworks and the use of analytical tools all contribute to high quality outputs.
 The ABS ensures that survey based information are designed, tested and evaluated to a high quality standard.
-Some of these survey based data together with information collected by the Australian Prudential Regulation Authority (APRA) are used in the compilation of the Financial Accounts.
-Of particular importance are the Survey of Financial Information (SFI) and the Survey of International Investment (SII), both of which are conducted quarterly.
+Some of these survey based data together with administrative data collected by the Australian Prudential Regulation Authority (APRA) are used in the compilation of Australian National Accounts: Finance and Wealth.
+Of particular importance are the ABS Survey of Financial Information (SFI) and the Survey of International Investment (SII), both of which are conducted quarterly.
 Generally, data based on administrative data sources are subject to classification, processing, coverage and timing adjustments and modelling as appropriate.
 Where possible, data are validated against independent sources both within the ABS and externally to ensure significant transactions are reflected appropriately.

-Financial Accounts statistics are also consistent and reconcilable with external data sources such as the Australian Stock Exchange (ASX) market capitalisation, Australian Office of Financial Management (AOFM) data (e.g. government bond issuances) and Reserve Bank bulletin tables (e.g. components of credit aggregates).
+Australian National Accounts: Finance and Wealth statistics are also consistent and reconcilable with external data sources such as the Australian Stock Exchange (ASX) market capitalisation, Australian Office of Financial Management (AOFM) data (e.g. government bond issuances) and Reserve Bank bulletin tables (e.g. components of credit aggregates).